What is Quinoa?

 Why should I eat quinoa?

 Quinoa is not only a great source of protein, it is also a complete protein.
 In other words, it provides all nine essential amino acids that the body cannot make on its own.
 This quality makes quinoa a great protein option for individuals on plant-based diets.
-It also makes quinoa a good post-workout snack.
+It also makes for a good post-workout snack.
 Amino acids are the building blocks of protein.
 Protein, in turn, builds body tissues, like muscle.
 Protein-rich foods like quinoa are great to eat after a workout because protein supports muscle growth and recovery.

 Quinoa is a good food option if you are trying to manage your blood sugar.
 On the glycemic index (GI), quinoa has a score of 53.
 GI measures how quickly your blood sugar rises after eating.
 Because quinoa’s GI is relatively low, the grain is unlikely to cause a swift rise in blood sugar after you eat it.
 Foods with a low GI have also been shown to reduce hunger and overeating.